Infernis264/TwitchViewerSelector/README.md

-# Twitch Viewer Chooser
+# Twitch Viewer Selector

-An IRC chatbot that stores a list of viewers on a Twitch stream and allows their names to be drawn in three ways: the order chatters joined, randomly, and weighted randomly.
+An IRC chatbot that stores a list of viewers on a Twitch stream and allows their names to be drawn in three ways: the order chatters joined the list, randomly, and randomly weighted.

 ## How weighted randomness works